ePages-de/epages-devportal/_posts/2018/2018-02-27-data-migration-into-a-galera-cluster.md

 ---
 layout: post
-title: Data migration into a Galera Cluster
+title: How to migrate data to a Galera Cluster
 date: 2018-02-27
 header_image: galera-data-migration.jpg
 header_position: center